 An intermediate level study of the principles of French grammar and basic vocabulary as a means of developing skills of conversation, reading and writing.
 The course includes the study of Francophone culture.
-Prerequisites:

-FRE 111 and FRE 112, FRE 108, or two years of high school French, or permission of instructor.
+Students may choose the honors option for this course.
+Prerequisites: FRE 111 and FRE 112, FRE 108, or two years of high school French, or permission of instructor.
 (Fa) 4 credits